Chinoontw/waypoints/README.md

 1. Download the `uni.exe` file from the latest release[Download](https://github.com/Chinoontw/waypoints/releases/tag/Unicore).
 2. Install the necessary JSON files from the [GitHub repository](https://github.com/Thafoxes/Json_Integration/tree/upstream/eng-translate).
 3. Launch the application.
-4. Log in with your credentials (if saved).
+4. Log in with your credentials (if saved). - Username:Reimu Password:Reimu
 5. Select the folder(s) containing your JSON files.
 6. Click the "Extract Waypoints" button.